Some of PADI’s youngest and newest pros are already making giant strides in the worlds of conservation and diving.

 When asked about her love of diving, she is quick to note that while she does love all the marine life, she’s most passionate about the conservation aspects of diving.

-“I love to join on the Dive Against Debris programs,” she says.
-“My most fun adventures are the first time I went to 12m with my instructor Felicia Dolman, that was very exciting, and we even saw a beautiful orange seahorse.
+“I love to join on the Dive Against Debris® programs,” she says.
+“My most fun adventures are the first time I went to 12 meters (39 feet) with my instructor Felicia Dolman, that was very exciting, and we even saw a beautiful orange seahorse.
 But also fun was the first time I went diving with my dad after I got certified, I got to plan the whole dive!”

-When she’s old enough, Hoogeveen already has plans to earn her Advanced Open Water Diver certification, experience deeper dives, explore wrecks, and gain her Dive Against Debris specialty.
-In the meantime, she’s giving a presentation at school about diving and the Discover Scuba program to inspire her friends to get in on the action.
+When she’s old enough, Hoogeveen already has plans to earn her Advanced Open Water Diver certification, experience deeper dives, explore wrecks, and gain her Dive Against Debris® Diver Specialty.
+In the meantime, she’s giving a presentation at school about diving and the Discover Scuba Diving course.
+Her goal is to inspire her friends to get in on the action!
 For her, conservation is just as important as having fun.

 Luca Hales – Sharm el Sheikh

-As the youngest PADI AmbassaDiver, Luca Hales did his first Bubblemaker at the age of 8 and has been in love with the sea ever since.
+As the youngest PADI AmbassaDiver, Luca Hales did his first Bubblemaker at the age of eight and has been in love with the sea ever since.
 Both of his parents love diving, his father is a PADI Dive Instructor, and he grew up snorkeling on dive boats with his mother.
-Today, the 12-year-old is a Junior Master Scuba Diver with five specialties under his dive belt.
+Today, the 12-year old is a Junior Master Scuba Diver with five specialties under his dive belt.

 For Hales, he never gets tired of learning.
 He speaks both English and Arabic fluently, and for every birthday, he only wants one thing – to sign up for another dive course.